hpyproject/piconumpy/bench/microbench_low_level/README.md

 - `instantiate` (command `make bench_instantiate`): dominated by the instantiation/deletion of small arrays of 4 floats.

+- `element_wise` (command `make bench_element_wise`): dominated by the
+  instantiation/deletion of small arrays of 4 floats and calling element-wise operations.

 The files result_*.txt contain few results.